hito1979/NatCommun2020/README.md

 # NatCommun2020
-Scripts for Kawamoto et al.
+The scripts for Kawamoto et al.